faangbait/fieldnotes/src/content/candidates.md

 Top candidates will ask why the developer of the 'requests' library wasn't directly involved in the launch of Python 4 from the start.
 They would have installed the first release candidate a year ago.

-### Search source for "InvalidSchema" / "No connection adapters were found."
+### Search source code or repository for "InvalidSchema" / "No connection adapters were found."
 This is the most logical diving-in step.
 It can help the candidate understand the scope of the problem; will it be a one-line change or a massive refactor?

 Great candidates will search the entire organization's repository, not just the source.
 Problems are rarely isolated.